renaissance-publishing/renaissance/content/chapters/25-alternate-rules.md

 Guns are handled using the Ranged Weapons skill, with the Guns proficiency.
 Much like crossbows, guns must be reloaded after being fired;
 guns are usually loaded by ramming black powder and a ball or canister down the barrel.
-Also like crossbows—modern heavy crossbows in particular—reloading guns can be a time-consuming process.
+Also like crossbows—modern heavy crossbows in particular—reloading guns can be a time-consuming process; for this reason, it is not unusual for guns to be discarded after they are fired, and only retrieved and reloaded after combat has concluded.

+The projectiles fired by guns travel extremely quickly, so guns are *hard to dodge*.
+When defending against a gun with Fray, divide your defense by 2.
+(Divide last: if you have a COO of 20, 40 ranks in Fray, and a +10 bonus, then your Fray target against most attacks would be 70, but it would be 35 against a gun.)

 ### Shot and Gunpowder